 You can determine just how much hearing loss you have by getting a hearing exam.
 In most instances, we can help make improvements to your hearing.

 3. You May Improve Your Hearing Aid Experience

 If you already use a hearing aid, you might not want to use it.
 You may not feel like it helps your listening experience.
 Coming to see us and having your hearing re-analyzed will guarantee you have the hearing aids that work best for you and that they are adjusted for your individual listening needs.

 4. It’s Possible That You’re Already at Risk

 Measurable hearing loss can be detected in both ears in 13% of U.S. citizens (30 million individuals) 12 and up.
 Among adults ages 55 to 64, 8.5% are experiencing debilitating hearing loss.
 Hearing loss is commonly the result of environmental factors.
 It’s not simply something that develops when you get older.
 Exposure to loud sound causes most of it.

 If you take part in the following things, you’re at an increased risk:

 - Listen to loud music or wear earbuds

 - Have a loud job

 All of these everyday activities can trigger hearing loss.
-If you notice a decline in your hearing whatever age, you should have your hearing checked by a hearing specialist as soon as you can.
+If you notice a decline in your hearing whatever age, you should have your hearing checked as soon as you can.